 |Business Entity||Tax Form|

-What Kinds of Documents Should You Keep in Case of an Audit?
+Documents to Keep in Case of an Audit

-In general, you must have written documentation, such as receipts, cancelled checks, or bills to support your expenses.
+In general, you must have written documentation, such as receipts, canceled checks, a business travel expense policy, or bills to support your expenses in case of audit.
 Your documents must show the amount, date, place, and what the expense was for.
 For example, a restaurant receipt is enough to prove an expense for a business meal if it includes the following info:

 - Name and location of the restaurant